Also known as:T. vaginalis; Wet Prep

-During a vaginal examination, if your doctor can see lesions on the wall of your vagina, your doctor will most likely perform a wet prep and check it under a microscope to look for the parasite.
+This will depend on the test method used to diagnose the infection.
+If physical exam, history or symptoms suggest trichomoniasis, your healthcare practitioner will most likely perform a wet prep and check it under a microscope to look for the parasite.
 There is also a rapid test that can detect trichomonas antigens in 10 minutes.

 However, other methods that require your sample to be sent to a laboratory may take longer to get results.
-A culture method that involves a self-contained pouch system for the detection of T. vaginalis from female vaginal samples or male urethra/urine samples contains a medium that is unique for the transport and growth of T. vaginalis, while inhibiting the growth of contaminating microorganisms that might interfere with a reliable diagnosis.
+A Culture method is available that involves a self-contained pouch system for the detection of T. vaginalis.
 Results from this method may be available within 24 to 72 hours.
-A culture can take up to 7 days, while molecular methods can produce a result in 24 hours.
+A conventional culture can take up to 7 days, while some molecular methods can produce results in under an hour.

-- What other complications can occur if the infection is not properly treated?
+- What complications can occur if the infection is not properly treated?

 Untreated or improperly treated trichomoniasis can result in an infection that can increase the risk of pelvic inflammatory disease (PID) and cervical neoplasia - a possible precursor to cervical cancer - in women.
+Pregnant women with trichomoniasis are at higher risk for having pre-term or low birth weight babies.
 Men are sometimes asymptomatic, resulting in chronic infection and re-infection of partner(s).
 In men, infection may lead to inflammation of the urethra and chronic prostatitis.
 In both men and women, trichomoniasis is a risk factor for HIV and is associated with infertility.

 - How can trichomoniasis be prevented?